viandoxdev/edots/README.md

  - Either simlink the different configs in [config](config/) to where they should be to be recognised, or if its possible use some kind of `include` syntax to have them read.

+# Notes

+The scripts in these dots files rely quite a bit on `/tmp` being a tmpfs / ramfs.
+While nothing will break if it is not, it being one will make the scripts run faster, and lessen drive usages.
+This is the case by default on systemd, but not on openrc ([link](https://wiki.gentoo.org/wiki/Tmpfs)).